HongLWang/Sequential-diversification-with-provable-guarantees/README.md

 ### 3. Preprocess the datasets
 - Specify the path folder in which you store the raw data in default "RawData" folder, or specify your own location.
-- In `preprocessing.py`, you can choose which dataset to preprocess.
-The processed data will be available under `output` and `ProcessedData` folder.
+- In `preprocessing.py`, you can choose which dataset (in recommendation datasets) to preprocess.
+The processed data will be available under `output` folder.
+- In `preprocessing_IR.py`, you can choose which dataset (in information retrieval datasets) to preprocess.
+The processed data will be available under the folder `ProcessedData`.

 ### 4. Obtain relevance score (item continuation probability in our paper)
 - Run `MF_main.py` to train the Matrix Factorization model that provides the relevance scores.
 The completed rating matrix will be saved under the folder `ProcessedData`.
 Note that you this works for the recommendation datasets.
 The relevance score is provided for information retrieval datasets (LETOR and LTRC), and obtained during preprocessing.